-- i) Student loan interest deductions; - ii) Certain Self- employment expenses SEP, SIMPLE and qualified plans, and health insurance deductions; - iii) Deductible part of self-employment tax; - iv) Health savings account deduction; - v) Certain business expenses of reservists, performing artist, and fee-basis government officials; - vi) Reimbursed expenses of employees; - vii) Moving expenses for active duty military who are moving due to a permanent change of station; - viii) IRA deduction: Regular Individual Retirement Account (IRA) contributions claimed on a federal income tax return and which does not exceed the IRA contributions limits; - ix) Penalty on early withdrawal of savings; - x) Domestic production activities deduction; - xi) Alimony paid can be deducted only if the divorce or legal separation is executed on or before December 31, 2018.
-It cannot be deducted if the divorce or separation is modified or executed on or after January 1, 20019. ; - xii) Certain educator expenses; and - xiii) Certain pre-tax contributions. - f.
-Income of children and tax dependents: - i) The income of a child who is included in the household of their natural, adopted, or step parent will not be included in the household income unless that child has income above the tax filing threshold.. - 1) Income from Title II Social Security benefits and Tier I Railroad benefits are excluded when determining if a child is required to file taxes. - ii) The income of a person, other than a child or spouse, who expects to be claimed as a tax dependent will not be included in the household income of the taxpayer unless that tax dependent has income above the tax filing threshold. - Income from Title II Social Security benefits and Tier I Railroad benefits are excluded when determining if a tax dependent is required to file taxes. - ii) The income of a child or tax dependent who does not live with their natural, adopted, or step parent will always count towards the determination of their own eligibility, even if the child's or tax dependent's income is below the tax filing threshold.
+- i) Student loan interest deductions; - ii) Certain Self- employment expenses SEP, SIMPLE and qualified plans, and health insurance deductions: - iii) Deductible part of self-employment tax; - iv) Health savings account deduction;

+- v) Certain business expenses of reservists, performing artist, and fee-basis government officials; - vi) Reimbursed expenses of employees; - vii) Moving expenses for active duty military who are moving due to a permanent change of station; - viii) IRA deduction: Regular Individual Retirement Account (IRA) contributions claimed on a federal income tax return and which does not exceed the IRA contributions limits;(Pre-tax contributions to a 401(k) or 403(b) retirement plan are excluded from earned income); - ix) Penalty on early withdrawal of savings; - x) Domestic production activities deduction; - xi) Alimony paid can be deducted only if the divorce or legal separation is executed on or before December 31, 2018.
+It cannot be deducted if the divorce or separation is modified or executed on or after January 1, 20019; - xii) Certain educator expenses; - xiii) Certain pre-tax contributions; - xiv) Net operating losses; and - xv) Capital losses. - f.
+Income of children and tax dependents: - i) The income of a child who is included in the household of their natural, adopted, or step parent will not be included in the household income unless that child has income above the tax filing threshold.. - 1) Income from Title II Social Security benefits and Tier I Railroad benefits are excluded when determining if a child is required to file taxes. - ii) The income of a person, other than a child or spouse, who expects to be claimed as a tax dependent will not be included in the household income of the taxpayer unless that tax dependent has income above the tax filing threshold. - 1) Income from Title II Social Security benefits and Tier I Railroad benefits are excluded when determining if a tax dependent is required to file taxes. - ii) The income of a child or tax dependent who does not live with their natural, adopted, or step parent will always count towards the determination of their own eligibility, even if the child's or tax dependent's income is below the tax filing threshold.